Tu B'Shevat - חג האילנות - ט"ו בשבט

 III.
 Connections

-There is a connection between Tu B'Shevat and Shavuot.
+There is also a connection between Tu B'Shevat and Shavuot.
 Tu B'Shevat is the New Year for the trees.
 Any tree that has bloomed before Tu B'Shevat is considered to be bearing fruit from the previous calendar year.
 A tree that blooms on or after Tu B'Shevat is therefore bearing the fruit of the current calendar year.
 On Shavuot the world is judged concerning the fruits of the trees.
 How are they judged?
 If the fruits are the children and the trees are the parents, and Tu B'Shevat is the New Year upon which hinges the bloom of the trees, then it is clear that the factor which is being judged is that which Shavuot comes to teach us: The Torah.

 IV.
 Talmudic Passages